 When any potential buyer visits, make sure you show them the places that were affected by termite damage, what happened, and how it was all fixed.
 Make sure you give them paperwork that proves the work was done.
 It also doesn’t hurt to share the tips that you’ve learned along the way, though be sure to make it clear you don’t think they’ll need them here.

 This is also why you’ll want to keep every document from the termite infestation, extermination, and repairs.
 You want to be able to back up everything that you’re claiming.
 It’s not only good to do but also covers you in case there’s a disagreement later on.
 It’s also a good rule of thumb to put it in writing that you have shared all of this information and that the buyer understands what you’ve told them.
-It can just be a piece of paper that acknowledges everyone is aware of the situation and that you were honest about it.
+It can just be a piece of paper that acknowledges everyone is aware of the situation, and that you were honest about it.

 Consider Selling As-Is

-Instead, you sell your house directly to a cash buyer or investor like Jamie Buys Houses, who will buy it as-is.
-In fact, if you determine your house as termite damage and you don’t want to deal with any of the repairs or rehabs, you can sell it in its current condition and still get cash.
+Instead, you can sell your house directly to a cash buyer or investor like Jamie Buys Houses, who will buy it as-is.
+In fact, if you determine your house as termite damaged, and you don’t want to deal with any of the repairs or rehabs, you can sell it in its current condition and still get cash.

 They’ll take a look at the property, make you a fair cash offer, and allow you to close on the deal whenever you want.
 From there, they’ll deal with all of the termite-related issues.
 You get your money quickly and can move on from this home and any termite damage that otherwise would have given you plenty of headaches.